Preparation for law school

 we will contact you to let you know we're still considering your application.
 We routinely and frequently review the files of applicants for whom we couldn't make an immediate decision, in an effort to balance our sensitivity to your stress levels—which, honestly, we are very conscious of!—with our mission of making the best possible decisions.

 Does the University of Michigan have an early decision program?
-We have an Early Decision program for summer starters only; it is binding, which means that in applying, you agree to come if we make you an offer.
+We have a binding Early Decision program, which means that in applying, you agree to come if we make you an offer.
 We recommend that applicants to the Early Decision program submit their materials by early November in order to be assured that we receive all the necessary components by our November 15 deadline; we will make all decisions by December 15.
 If an applicant is not admitted under Early Decision, his or her application will be rolled over into the regular decision pool.
-Typically, a little less than half of the summer section is admitted as part of the Early Decision program.
-Note: if you apply Early Decision, and we do not make you an offer on December 15, but roll your application into the regular pool, you could then receive an offer for either summer or fall.

 Do you have a rolling admissions policy?